myesn/awesome/README.md

 *   [bpatrik/pigallery2](https://github.com/bpatrik/pigallery2) - A fast directory-first photo gallery website, with rich UI,  optimized for running on low resource servers (especially on raspberry pi)
 *   [photoview/photoview](https://github.com/photoview/photoview) - Photo gallery for self-hosted personal servers
 *   [iconify/iconify](https://github.com/iconify/iconify) - Universal icon framework.
 One syntax for FontAwesome, Material Design Icons, DashIcons, Feather Icons, EmojiOne, Noto Emoji and many other open source icon sets (over 150 icon sets and 200k icons).
 SVG framework, React, Vue and Svelte components!
-*   [toeverything/AFFiNE](https://github.com/toeverything/AFFiNE) - There can be more than Notion and Miro.
-AFFiNE(pronounced \[ə‘fain]) is a next-gen knowledge base that brings planning, sorting and creating all together.
-Privacy first, open-source, customizable and ready to use.
-*   [mishushakov/llm-scraper](https://github.com/mishushakov/llm-scraper) - Turn any webpage into structured data using LLMs
-*   [twentyhq/twenty](https://github.com/twentyhq/twenty) - Building a modern alternative to Salesforce, powered by the community.
 *   [udecode/plate](https://github.com/udecode/plate) - The rich-text editor for React.
 *   [wandb/openui](https://github.com/wandb/openui) - OpenUI let's you describe UI using your imagination, then see it rendered live.
 *   [heyform/heyform](https://github.com/heyform/heyform) - HeyForm is an open-source form builder that allows anyone to create engaging conversational forms for surveys, questionnaires, quizzes, and polls.
 No coding skills required.